 NGSS is for high school students in grades 9-12.
 A high school chapter is focused on individual and team environmental service projects.
 Students are inducted into the chapter based on a minimum number of service hours already achieved.
-The school selects a Level that it wants to establish, which includes a minimum number of hours for induction and graduation.
 Every member must commit to 20 hours of service per year in order to qualify for awards and recognitions.
 NGSS members must earn service hours in environmental service, environmental education, project-based learning (such as a senior project) and through an internship or work with a community partner.
 Chapters have elected officers and conduct fundraising activities.

 NGSS – Junior is for students in grades 6-8.
 It is common for NGSS – Junior chapters to work as a team on projects, yet many members at this age take on individual projects.
 Members pledge 20 hours of environmental service to their school and community, and are encouraged to do more hours if they work on multiple projects.
 The chapter elects two junior officers and fundraising activities are coordinated with the chapter advisor.
 There is an induction ceremony, but students do not need to meet a minimum number of service hours to join.
 Chapter members will receive certificates for service with special recognition for members in 8th grade.